 Influence

-Using a seat on the Sourcing Steering Committee to influence platform-level decisions, such as accelerating a peer team's modernization milestone so AI Sourcing could ship on the new surface, and repeatedly advocating for a staged automation model.
+Using a seat on the Sourcing Steering Committee to influence platform-level decisions, such as accelerating a peer team's modernization milestone so Sourcing Assistant could ship on the new surface, and repeatedly advocating for a staged automation model.

 Process